meteor/meteor/content/index.md

 ---
 title: Introduction
 order: 0
 description: This is the guide for using Meteor, a full-stack JavaScript platform for developing modern web and mobile applications.
-Meteor includes a key set of technologies for building connected-client reactive applications, a build tool, and a curated set of packages from the Node.js and general JavaScript community.
 ---

 <h2 id="what-is-meteor">What is Meteor?</h2>